hc072016/ImageResizingTest/README.md

 Surpirsingly there is no clear win amongst the Photos framework and the ImageIO framework.
 Many people run different tests on one image, but I found that different images have direct impact on the performance and memory usage.
 Image file size and image dimension size have a positive correlation to memory usage, but not always the case.
 Two 4k images of roughly same file size.
 One can make Photos framework a high memory spike, but not ImageIO framework.
-The other image could opposite resutl.
+The other image could have opposite result.